 7. Security Deposit Refund in California

-California’s security deposit law state that once the tenant vacates, landlords have 21 days to return all or part of the tenant’s deposit.
+California’s security deposit law state that once the tenant vacates, landlords have 21 days to give all or part of the deposit back to the tenant.
 If there are any deductions, the landlord must provide an itemized list of deductions alongside the returned deposit.

 8. Change in Property Ownership

-One, to return the deposit amount, fewer deductions back to the renter.
+One, to return the deposit amount, fewer deductions back to the tenant.
 Then, he or she must notify the incoming landlord of the same.

 And two, to transfer the deposit to the new owner.
-The outgoing landlord must then notify the renter in writing of the same.
-In addition, the notice must state the name and contact address of the new owner.
+The outgoing landlord must then notify the tenant in writing of the same.
+In addition, the written notice must state the name and contact address of the new owner.